The Princess Bride is my favorite movie of all time. There was a point in my life where I could recite the entire movie, line by line.

 Vizzini’s ability to continue coming up with new ways of saying the same thing while simultaneously monitoring Westley’s reactions is an impressive feat of mental gymnastics.

-Eventually, Vizzini realizes he’s not going to get good enough read on Westley and changes tactics.
+Eventually, Vizzini realizes he’s not going to get a good enough read on Westley and changes tactics.

 The tone of the Battle of Wits changes at about 1:40 in the clip above when Westley accuses Vizzini of stalling.
 This tone is accented by a change in the musical score at the same time.